Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 “For a long time,” I began, “I thought sobriety meant living in black-and-white.
 No fun.
 No excitement.
 Just dull routines and way too much herbal tea.”

-“But what I learned,” I continued, “is that alcohol wasn’t giving me fun — it was numbing my emotions and pretending to be fun.”
+“But I learned alcohol wasn’t creating fun — it was numbing my emotions and pretending to be fun.”

-“When I became a Warrior, I stopped running from my emotions and started embracing them.
-And that changed everything.
-Once I wasn’t numbing joy, laughter, connection — or pain — life actually became more colorful.”
+“When I became a Warrior, I stopped running from my emotions and started facing them.
+And once I wasn’t numbing everything — joy, laughter, connection or pain — life actually became more colorful.”

 “I started enjoying real moments again,” I said.
 “Good conversations.
 Deep laughs.
 Being outside.
 Feeling proud of myself.
 And yes… not waking up in a laundry basket with nachos in my pocket.”